Dan Kelly (bushranger): Glenrowan and death

 When the bushrangers heard the train pull into the station, they knew their plan to destroy the train had failed.
 They put on their suits of armour and went on to the verandah of the hotel to wait for the police.
 In the first few shots, police Superintendent Hare, Ned Kelly and Joe Byrne were wounded, and Jack Jones, son of the hotel owner, was fatally wounded.
 Ned Kelly, who was dressed in his armour, was able to leave the hotel and kept shooting at the police.
 The police fired their guns into the hotel building for seven hours.
 It is estimated that 15,000 bullets were fired during the shooting.
 Byrne died after being shot in the groin.
 Ned Kelly went back to the hotel but he could not find Dan or Steve Hart who were hiding in a back room.
 He again left and tried to find his horse.
 Ned Kelly was shot in the legs as he searched outside for his brother.
 The police were then easily able to capture him.

 At 10.00 am there was a large crowd of people watching the action.
 Police Inspector Sadleir was forced to stop the shooting to allow many of the hostages to escape.
 He would not let Dan's sister Maggie, or a Catholic priest, Father Gibney, go into the hotel to tell the men to give themselves up.
 Instead, he ordered that a cannon be sent from Melbourne so that they could destroy the hotel.

 At 2.30 pm, the police set fire to the building to try to make the rest of the Kelly Gang leave the building.
-Father Gibney ignored the police and went into the burning building.
+Gibney ignored the police and went into the burning building.
 He found Dan Kelly and Steve Hart dead in a back room of the hotel.
 He said their bodies were lying side by side, their heads resting on blankets.
 Byrne's body was dragged out of the hotel, but the bodies of Hart and Kelly were badly burned during the fire.
 People who saw the burned and blackened bodies were only able to tell which was Dan Kelly and which was Steve Hart by their size.
 They were placed on sheets of bark from a tree and photographed.
 Three Glenrowan people held hostage inside the hotel died during the siege.